vmware-tanzu/community-edition/docs/site/content/docs/support-matrix.md

 The following topic provides details of the supported operating systems, infrastructure providers, and Kubernetes versions.

+{{% include "/docs/assets/unmanaged-cluster-note.md" %}}

 ## Local Client/Bootstrap Machine Prerequisites

-Before you install Tanzu Community Edition, **one** of the following operating system and hardware/software configurations is required on your local machine.
+Before you install the Tanzu CLI, **one** of the following operating system and hardware/software configurations is required on your local machine.

 {{% include "/docs/assets/prereq-linux.md" %}}